anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * Future proof: Storage model is extendible to support known and emerging technology trends covering spectrum of memory-storage technologies including Software Defined Storage with mix of SATA- and NVMe-based SSDs, DRAM and Persistent Memory, integrated for multi-clouds, and Edge related technologies.

 NOTE: In market assessemt of storage costs done in 2019, the following comparative costs where found when trying to meet with different Storage Class needs across varies performance levels:
-* Ultra High Performance - for "Platform Native" based on "Converaged Scalable Software Defined Storage" architecture where cost included: Software, Compute Chassis, NVMe Flash, 25GbE NICs:
+* Ultra High Performance - for "Platform Native" based on "Converaged Scalable Software Defined Storage" architecture where cost included: Software, Compute Chassis, NVMe Flash, 25GbE NICs: 64% > Avg
-* High Performance - for "Platform Native" and "Shared Storage" based on "Converged Scalable Software Defined Storage" architecture where cost included: Software, Compute Chassis, SATA Flash, 25GbE NICs:
+* High Performance - for "Platform Native" and "Shared Storage" based on "Converged Scalable Software Defined Storage" architecture where cost included: Software, Compute Chassis, SATA Flash, 25GbE NICs: 46% > Avg
-* Value - for "Platform Native", "Shared Storage" and "Object Storage" based on "Converage Storage with Flash Cached Disks" architecture where cost included: Software, Compute Chassis, SAS Disk with SATA Flash Cache, 25GbE NICs:
+* Value - for "Platform Native", "Shared Storage" and "Object Storage" based on "Converage Storage with Flash Cached Disks" architecture where cost included: Software, Compute Chassis, SAS Disk with SATA Flash Cache, 25GbE NICs: -12% < Avg
-* Capacity - for "Archival" based on "Compuer + Storage Expansion Chassis" architecture and Cloud Consumption alternative where cost included: Software, Compute Chassis, SAS Expansion Chassis, SAS Disk, 10GbE NICs:
+* Capacity - for "Archival" based on "Computer + Storage Expansion Chassis" architecture: Software, Compute Chassis, SAS Expansion Chassis, SAS Disk, 10GbE NICs: -65% < Avg
+In each case the architecture was optimised to allow for the particular technology, with Flash Based solution using 2 x Replication to achieve resilience due to greater device reliability, while value used 3 x Replication due to higher failure rate of hard drives and archival storage using much more efficient "Erasure Encoding" rather then replication.
+For further comparative consideration the analysis looked at public cloud vs on premise storage for Value and Archival Storage.
+While value was cost neutral over two years, Archive was 50% lower cost with public cloud even with very pessimist projections of retrieval rates (due to asymmetic costs for storing vs retriving data)

 <a name="3.7"></a>